gregnrobinson/snowflake-quickstart/README.md

    use database redditdb;
    ```

-3. For our dataset to import properly we need to structure our table with the correct column names and data types.
-In order to determine the required columns I peaked at the csv and matched the names for my table.
+3. For our dataset to import properly, we need to structure our table with the correct column names and data types.
+In order to determine the required columns, I peaked at the CSV and matched the names for my table.
     ```
     CREATE TABLE REDDIT_ACCOUNTS (
       id number,